-The Pokémon Video Game Championships (VGC) let you battle against Trainers from all over the world and compete for great prizes all year long.
+The Pokémon Video Game Championships (VGC) lets you battle against Trainers from all over the world and compete for great prizes throughout the year.
 Some Trainers prefer just to battle at local events from time to time, while others work toward the ultimate goal: an invitation to the annual Pokémon World Championships.
-Attending an event in person can be as simple as finding an event near you in our Event Locator and heading out to compete.
+Attending an event in person can be as simple as finding an event near you in our Event Locator, preparing your team, and heading out to compete.

 Competing in a Pokémon video game tournament is simple.
-For the 2017 season, you'll need to bring your own copy of Pokémon Sun or Pokémon Moon and a game system in the Nintendo 3DS family of systems.
-Some competitions require an entry fee, as well—find out if your event does by looking it up in the Event Locator or by contacting your local Tournament Organizer.
+For the 2018 season, you'll need to bring your own copy of Pokémon Ultra Sun or Pokémon Ultra Moon and a game system in the Nintendo 3DS family of systems.
+Most competitions require an entry fee—find out if your event does in the Event Locator or by contacting your local Tournament Organizer.

-Mythical Pokémon, such as Mew, Magearna, and Marshadow, can normally be obtained only through special events and are never permitted in the Video Game Championships because of their rarity.
-And typically the most powerful Legendary Pokémon aren't permitted, either—these historic Pokémon are just much more powerful than other Pokémon.
-Mewtwo, Groudon, Xerneas, and Solgaleo are all part of this group.
+Mythical Pokémon, such as Mew, Magearna, and Marshadow, can normally be obtained only through special events and are never permitted in the Video Game Championships.
+Ash-Greninja is prohibited for the same reason.
+Typically, the most powerful Legendary Pokémon aren't permitted either because they are just much more powerful than other Pokémon.
+Mewtwo, Groudon, Solgaleo, and Necrozma are all part of this group.

-Some other Legendary Pokémon are normally permitted for use, such as Zapdos, Cresselia, and Landorus.
-These special Pokémon are more difficult to capture than many other Pokémon, but you'll find their stats are comparable to other strong non-Legendary Pokémon you can raise, such as Dragonite, Tyranitar, and Goodra.
-Check out the Rules & Resources website to find a list of banned Pokémon for the current season.
+Some other Legendary Pokémon are always permitted for use, such as Zapdos, Cresselia, and Landorus.
+As Legendary Pokémon, they are more difficult to obtain, but their stats are comparable to strong Pokémon such as Dragonite, Tyranitar, and Kommo-o.
+Check out the Rules & Resources page to find a list of banned Pokémon for the current season.

-Before you can rule battles, you need to know the rules for battles.
-The key rules of the Pokémon Video Game Championships stay the same each year, so each year's format should feel familiar.
-Find the full set of current rules by visiting our Rules & Resources page and selecting the Play!
+The key rules of the Pokémon Video Game Championships stay the same every year, so each year's format should feel familiar.
+You can always find the full set of current rules by visiting our Rules & Resources page and selecting the Play!
 Pokémon VG Rules and Formats link.
-We'll go over some of the most important rules now.

 Battles in the Video Game Championships use the Double Battle format instead of the Single Battle format which you may be used to from your adventures or battling with your friends.
 Double Battles tend to finish more quickly than Single Battles, which keeps tournaments moving smoothly.
-Plus, some moves that might not have been very helpful during your adventures, such as Follow Me, Helping Hand, and Protect, are much more powerful in Double Battles.
-You'll soon find that in Double Battles, it's important to try to make a team of Pokémon that work well as a unit instead of just collecting powerful individual Pokémon.
+Plus, some moves that might not have been very helpful in one-on-one fights, such as Follow Me, Helping Hand, and Protect, are much more powerful in Double Battles.
+So it's important to put together a team of Pokémon that works well as a unit instead of just gathering powerful individual Pokémon.

-Players are normally required to use Pokémon that originated in the most recent generation of video games.
-For instance, during the 2016 VGC season, Trainers could only use Pokémon that had the blue pentagon symbol, indicating that they were native to Pokémon Omega Ruby, Pokémon Alpha Sapphire, Pokémon X, or Pokémon Y.
+Players are normally required to use Pokémon that originated in the most recent video games.
+For instance, during the 2018 VGC season, Trainers can only use Pokémon that have the black clover symbol, indicating that they are native to Pokémon Ultra Sun, Pokémon Ultra Moon, Pokémon Sun, or Pokémon Moon.

 Challenge the Pokémon Championship Series

 There are several different levels of events on the road to the Pokémon World Championships: Premier Challenges, Midseason Showdowns, Regional Championships, and International Championships.
-Only the Pokémon World Championships requires an invitation—you can play in any other event you want to just by showing up, even if you haven't played in other events before.
+Only the Pokémon World Championships requires an invitation—you can play in any other event you want to just by registering and paying the entry fee, even if you haven't played in other events before.

-All Championship Series events use the Swiss format, which means that each round you'll be paired with another player that has the same record as you do.
-Even if you lose, you'll be able to keep battling throughout every Swiss round.
+All Championship Series events use the Swiss format, which means that each round you'll be paired with another player who has the same record as you do.
+Even if you lose your match, you'll be able to keep battling until the Swiss rounds complete.
 You could even win a tournament after an early loss!
 Most matches are also best-of-three—the first player to win two games each round will be the match winner, regardless of who wins the first battle.

 Most Trainers start out battling in local events called Premier Challenges and Midseason Showdowns.
 These events are a great way to make your tournament debut and meet up with fellow Trainers who live near you.
-Midseason Showdowns offer more Championship Points and tend to have more players than Premier Challenges, so these events tend to be tougher, too.
+Midseason Showdowns offer greater rewards and tend to have more players than Premier Challenges, so the competition at these events tends to be tougher, too.
 The easiest way to find Premier Challenges and Midseason Showdowns is by using the Event Locator to find tournaments near you.

-The next higher level of competition is the Regional Championships.
-These larger events reward more Championship Points than Midseason Showdowns or Premier Challenges, and have much greater prizes.
-Regional Championships offer a greater challenge than local tournaments, and they can be a great chance to see where you stack up against some of the toughest competition in the country.
-You can see the locations of all the Regional Championships in North America and find out more about Regionals here.
+The next level of competition is the Regional Championships.
+These large events have even greater prizes and rewards than Midseason Showdowns or Premier Challenges.
+Regional Championships also offer more challenge than local tournaments, and are an ideal chance to see where you stack up against some of the toughest competition in the country.
+Our Regional Championships page lists all the Regional Championships in North America.
+Stop by if one is near you!

-The largest open-invitation events in the Championship Series are the International Championships, which are large-scale competitions that draw players from all over the globe.
-You'll find one International Championships event in each of the large rating zones—North America, Europe, Latin America, and Asia Pacific.
-These events give out the greatest prizes, and the top Trainers in each region earn Travel Awards to make it easier for them to attend these exciting events.
-Find more information about the competitions at our International Championships page.
+The largest open-invitation events in the Championship Series are the International Championships, large-scale competitions that draw players from all over the globe.
+You'll find one International Championship event in each of the large rating zones—North America, Europe, Latin America, and Oceania.
+These events give out the greatest prizes, and the top Trainers in each region earn Travel Awards to attend these exciting events.

-As mentioned earlier, the Pokémon World Championships is the ultimate goal for Pokémon competitors, and the only event in the Championship Series that requires an invitation.
-Trainers can earn an invitation by winning Championship Points, which are awarded to the top Trainers at every other event.
+The annual Pokémon World Championships is the ultimate goal for Pokémon competitors, and is the only event in the Championship Series that requires an invitation.
+Trainers can earn an invitation only by earning enough Championship Points, which are awarded to the top Trainers at every other event.
 The higher the level of competition, the more Championship Points up for grabs.
-Championship Point totals reset at the beginning of each season, so it's never too late to get started.
+Championship Point totals reset at the beginning of each season, so you'll never fall too far behind.

 It's Time to Battle

-You probably already have your game system and your Pokémon game, so the main thing you need to get ready before you compete is your team.
-We strongly suggest you spend plenty of time getting your team ready in advance—too often, we've seen players accidentally forget to give their Pokémon a held item or forget to teach their Pokémon a move because they were still adjusting their team in the registration line!
-Also, a day of battling can be long; we suggest you get plenty of sleep the night before your event.
-You may also want to bring water or snacks with you to longer tournaments, such as the Regional Championships.
+You probably already have your game system and game, so the main thing you need to get ready before you compete is your team.
+We strongly suggest you spend plenty of time getting your team ready in advance—too often, we've seen players accidentally forget to give their Pokémon a held item or teach their Pokémon a move because they were still adjusting their team in the registration line!
+A day of battling can be long, so you should get plenty of sleep the night before your event.
+You may also want to bring water or snacks with you.

-Here are a few quick tips for building your team:
+Here are some tips for building your team:

 Try to use Pokémon from a variety of different types.
-Top teams tend to be full of Pokémon representing different types that work well together.
-For instance, many Trainers try to include the combination of a Fairy-, a Dragon-, and a Steel-type Pokémon on their team.
-Others swear by the traditional trio of Grass-, Fire-, and Water-type Pokémon.
+Top teams tend to have Pokémon representing different types, with resistances that cover each other's weaknesses.
+For instance, many Trainers try to include the combination of a Fairy-type, a Dragon-type, and a Steel-type Pokémon on their team.
+Others swear by the traditional trio of Grass-type, Fire-type, and Water-type Pokémon.

-You will notice some Pokémon are much more common in VGC battles than others.
-No matter the format, many Trainers will trend toward the Pokémon available with the highest stats and the ability to learn many powerful moves.
-In VGC 2017, this group of Pokémon includes the available Legendary Pokémon and some other key Pokémon such as Kommo-o, Silvally, and Garchomp.
-You definitely don't need to use these Pokémon yourself to win—but it's important that you have a plan ready to take on popular Pokémon!
+You will notice some Pokémon are much more common in some VGC battles than others.
+Many Trainers try to fill their teams with the Pokémon that have the highest stats and powerful moves.
+In the 2018 season, this group includes the available Legendary Pokémon and some other key Pokémon like Charizard, Metagross, and Tyranitar.
+You don't need to use them yourself to win, but it's important that you have a plan ready to take on the most popular Pokémon!

-If you're not sure where to start, try checking out teams that have proven successful for other Trainers at recent tournaments.
-You can always find recent winning teams by checking out Pokemon.com/Strategy.
+If you're not sure where to start, look at teams that have proven successful for other Trainers at recent tournaments.
+You can always find recent winning teams by checking the Championship Series Event Results.

-Try not to feel nervous starting out—not even the best Trainers can win every match.
+Try not to feel nervous starting out—even the best Trainers can't win every match.
 Battling against other players can be much tougher than battling against the Trainers you encountered during your adventures, but it can be even more fun and rewarding, too.
 You can always find the latest news about Pokémon tournaments at Pokemon.com/PlayPokemon and about Pokémon TCG and video game strategy at Pokemon.com/Strategy.

 Good luck in your first tournaments, Trainers!